gatsbyjs/gatsby/docs/blog/2018-10-16-unstructured-data/index.md

 ## When might using "unstructured data" make sense?

-You may find this approach useful when you have a use case where using Gatsby's data layer feels a bit too heavy-handed for your project scope.
+You may find this approach useful when using Gatsby's data layer feels a bit too heavy-handed for your project scope.

 ## The pros of using unstructured data